MohsinKhan88/enterprise-ai-operations-assistant/README.md

 The project demonstrates how enterprise knowledge can be transformed into an AI-powered operational assistant using managed AWS services.
 ---

+## Current Limitations

+This implementation is intended as a proof of concept.

+Current limitations include:

+- Single-turn conversations (no conversation memory)
+- Static knowledge base documents
+- Manual document synchronization
+- No user authentication
+- No persistent chat history

+---
 ## Enterprise Value

 This project demonstrates how Generative AI can be integrated into enterprise support environments without requiring model training or fine-tuning.